A Philosophy of Creative Hunger (2019)

 Emerging from the wilderness we crest the last ridge and pause for a moment to get our bearings.
 Are we lost?
 I think we are on the right track?
 The trail appears beaten and there are scant signs of those who have come before us.
 It feels safe, yet unfamiliar.
 We are exhausted, alert, present, and hungry!
 We know we are nearly there, and that we’ve carried ourselves over obstacles and through the depths of uncharted territory.
 We hold the artifacts of this journey in our hands.
 We push for the summit, knowing what lie ahead will surpass expectations and quench our hunger!
 This is how I feel after instructing a five-hour design studio; very ragged, yet ready…and strangely rejuvenated.
 It is in this moment that I know I’m on the right trail.
 This is a moment of what I think of as ‘creative hunger’ manifesting, rumbling in the bellies of those who have journeyed.
 This is my objective as an art educator- to inspire others to take the trip and to get hungry!

-Once the source of the spring is located, containing and channeling it becomes the challenge.
-Driving students to expand their comfort zone in working with materials and medium, I focus experimentation in most curricula.
-As my own interdisciplinary studio practice involves a wide variety of media and formats, e.g. video sculptures, 3D printing, blown glass, interactive installation, and sound art, I remind my students that, “I know I little about a lot”.
-Here I can foster interest and provide a model of experimental discipline for emulation, so that students may follow by my example, without knowing where they are going to end up.
+Challenging students to expand their comfort zone in working with materials and medium, I focus experimentation in my curricula.
+“Thinking through material” is central to my approach to creative practice.
+I emphasize the power of the artist to alchemize material into medium; highlighting our responsibility to do so as earnestly as we can.
+As my own interdisciplinary studio practice involves a wide variety of media and formats, e.g. video sculptures, 3D printing, blown glass, interactive installation, and sound art, I remind my students that, “I know I little about a lot” because I am curious.
+Here I can be effective in enticing student’s curiosity, as well as guiding student through their diverse interests and provide hands-on guidance.

 Hungry students not only inspire themselves, but infectiously rouse those nearby.
 This is my understanding of synergy.
 This is a broader teaching/life goal: to promote an atmosphere where the learning is self-directed; the students gain the greatest knowledge and understanding through their contact and proximity to each other via the expression and control of differences.
 When my pedagogical methods are effective, I see this occur.
 As a visual artist there is nothing more inspirational than witnessing the artistic act progress in all of its rawness and honesty.

-When we become genuinely hungry for the discovery of something new and unknown in our makings we open up possibilities for growth, excellence, and most importantly: we motivate and inspire ourselves!
+When we become genuinely hungry for the creative act in our makings we open up possibilities for growth, excellence, and most importantly: we motivate and inspire ourselves!
 This is where we (both students and mentors along the continuum) can become trailblazers and lead the way for those who may follow, and where “empty” trails become “open” paths…

 Figure 1: Random Progression Triptych, 2017.
 ART101- 2D Design- First year foundation studio course.
 Acrylic and mixed media on Bristol.
 14” x 42” .